CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Be aware that when a Jetson Orin developer kit is powered down, it seems to forget what USB devices are attached to it.
 Consider that after a powerup, you always have to remove and re-insert the USB cables for the webcam and speakers to make these devices re-recognised as being attached.

-1) Install the FileZilla "client" on your Win10 laptop
+## 1) WIN10 - Install the FileZilla "client" on your Win10 laptop
    - On your Windows machine, download the filezilla client via https://filezilla-project.org/  It makes your life a lot easier when you are able to transfer files to and from the Jetson device with ease.
 It means you can use a win10 desktop to backup important Jetson stuff (e.g. Jetson python programs and tip sheets) and easily re-store it back whenever you re-flash your Jetson device with SDK manager.

-2) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup)
+## 2) ORIN - JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup)
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here
      - https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&t
    - Here are some notes of the actions that worked for me, based on the video above with the actions listed in sequence, but grouped by the device you need to progress the actions on